Skip Navigation

 Marder spent the 2014-16 seasons as an assistant coach at the College of Charleston, where she was in charge of working with the program’s hitters in addition to assisting with the defense.
 The Cougars turned in two of the top 10 hitting seasons in program history during her three seasons on staff, hitting .288 (4th) in 2014 and .286 (6th) in 2016.
 Marder also helped CoC set the school record for fielding percentage in a season with a mark of .974 in 2016.

-She got her start in coaching as an assistant at Boise State, spending two seasons with the Broncos in 2012 and 2013.
+She got her start in coaching as an undergraduate assistant while completing her Bachelor's Degree from Ohio State in 2011.
+She then served as a volunteer assistant at Oregon during the fall of 2011 before earning her first full-time position as an assistant coach at Boise State.
+She spent two seasons with the Broncos in 2012 and 2013.
 Marder worked primarily with the defense in 2012, leading the Broncos to a school record for fielding percentage that year before assuming the role as hitting coach in 2013, guiding an offense that saw three players hit over .340 for the season.

 Playing Career